Las Vegas Stadium to boost Nevada’s economy, says Moody’s

 Moody’s 10-page report shows the number of visitors to the county in recent years is well above the pre-recession peak.
 Hotel occupancy rates have been “consistently strong,” the report states.

-However, the report notes that the Las Vegas Convention and Visitors Authority expects decreased tourism levels this year due to the Oct.
+However, the report notes that the Las Vegas Convention and Visitors Authority expects decreased tourism levels this year because of the Oct.
 1 mass shooting, “as shown by projected slower growth in room tax collections even with rising room rates.”
 LVCVA data show visitor levels have seen a year-over-year decrease every month as far back as June 2017.

 More education, health care jobs